Multiple-choice exams are scored by computer.

 Receiving CLEP Exam Scores

 Scores are provided onscreen immediately upon completion of an exam.
 Test administrators are instructed to print out a copy of the score report and provide it to students before they leave the test center.
-There is an exception for College Composition exams, which are mailed to test takers two to three weeks after the test date (CLEP essays are scored twice a month).
+There is an exception for College Composition and Spanish with Writing exams, which are mailed to test takers two to three weeks after the test date (CLEP essays are scored twice a month).
 Test takers’ scores are also available on the CLEP My Account registration portal one buesiness day after taking the exam.
 College Composition scores are available online 2–3 weeks after testing.

 CLEP exams are developed and evaluated independently and are not linked to each other except by the program's common purpose, format, or method of reporting results.
 For this reason, direct comparisons should not be made from one CLEP exam to another.

 Sending Score Reports to Institutions

 If test takers want to send their scores to a college, employer, or certifying agency, they are given the opportunity to select this option when they register.
 This service is free of charge only if they select their score recipients at the time of registration.
 After testing, students can order official transcripts by logging in to My Account.
 There is a $20 fee per transcript ordered for each institution.
 Note: Only transcripts for non-DANTES funded exams can be ordered through My Account.
 Test takers ordering official transcripts for DANTES-funded exams must order a military transcript online using the Parchment Transcript Ordering Service.
 The cost for each military transcript is $30.

 If test takers do not want their scores reported to the institution they have selected, they are given the option to cancel their scores in the testing software.
 They are asked to verify this decision several times before the score is canceled.
 Scores cannot be canceled once students have seen their instant score reports.
 Canceled scores cannot be reinstated, and canceled exams cannot be retaken for three months.
 Additionally, canceled scores will not be available in a test taker’s exam score page in My Account.